Schema Validation¶

 If you do want the generality, or just want to add a few specific additional

-argument that can be used to provide additional or new types.
+types argument that can be used to provide additional or new types.

 class MyInteger(object):